As a concept, Eco Hotels is a one-of-its-kind model that combines Economy with Ecology, giving birth to a hybrid brand of Hospitality.

 The rate of development, however, has its own share of concerns, at the forefront of which lies the impact of this fast-paced development on the environment.

-By fusing two of the most relevant concerns for developing markets, Economy and Ecology, Eco Hotels fills a gaping need and opens tremendous potential for the investor, customer and
+By fusing two of the most relevant concerns for developing markets, Economy and Ecology, Eco Hotels fills a gaping need and opens tremendous potential for the investor, customer and all stakeholders.

 Eco Hotels is tailored to meet the needs and expectations of the conscious traveller, both business and leisure.
-It consists of two sub brands: The Eco™ and Ecolodge™.
+It consists of two sub-brands: The Eco™ and Ecolodge™.